 California Elections Code requires the Registrar of Voters to perform a post-election canvass before certifying the final results.
 The canvass period usually lasts for 28 days after an election.
 During this time, ROV counts all remaining valid ballots and performs a series of mandated audits to ensure the accuracy and integrity of the election.

-Election Results will be updated periodically during the Canvass period according to the schedule posted on the results web page.
+Election Results will be updated daily during the Canvass period.

 Ballots counted after Election Day